jColeChanged/jColeChanged.github.io/_posts/2010-11-03-a-little-bit-irrational.markdown

     average return = win chance * pot - buy in

-So what happens when we plug in our 1% chance to win, our $1 oppurunity cost, and graph the result?
+So what happens when we plug in our 1% chance to win, our $1 opportunity cost, and graph the result?

 ![Average Returns](/img/a-little-bit-irrational/average-return.png "Average Returns")